NitorCreations/serverless-workshop/README.md

 ### Upload data

+First, after the project/stage setup has completed, the ingest lambda function requires some dependencies to be installed.
+These can be installed by going into ```functions``` subdirectory inside the serverless project and running ```npm install```.

-First, after the project/stage setup has completed, deploy the data ingestion lambda function and S3 event which triggers it: `serverless dash deploy`.
+Then you can deploy the data ingestion lambda function and S3 event which triggers it: ```serverless dash deploy```.

-Then upload the tax data to trigger ingestion to Elasticsearch: `aws s3 cp taxdata/taxdata2014.csv s3://test-tax-bucket-yourStageName`
+Then upload the tax data to trigger ingestion to Elasticsearch: ```aws s3 cp /tmp/verot_2014.csv s3://test-tax-bucket-yourStageName```

 ## Creating your API